priyankam22/DATA-512-Human-Centered-Data-Science/data512-final-project/README.md

 File name: **data/Building_Permits.csv**

 The main dataset used for this analysis is the Building Permits data made publicly available by the City of Seattle on their [website](https://data.seattle.gov/Permitting/Building-Permits/76t5-zqzr).
 The dataset has around 120K rows and 24 columns.
 The dataset is updated on a daily basis and can be accessed via the [Socrate API](https://dev.socrata.com/foundry/data.seattle.gov/k44w-2dcq).
 It can also be directly downloaded as a csv from the same API website under the Download & Export section.
+Download and save this file under the data folder.
+Please note that newly downloaded files may have additional updated data.

+Since the size of this file is ~52MB, I was not able to upload this file on this github repository.
+If you want to exactly reproduce this analysis, then use the intermediate files listed below.

 For more information about the API and dataset, refer : https://dev.socrata.com/foundry/data.seattle.gov/k44w-2dcq